These are the best audiophile headphones you should consider in 2021.

 Check out more of the best headphones under $100.

-Fostex TH900 – A good option for bassheads who want deep, powerful bass, but not for purists.
+Fostex TH900 – Good audiophile cans for bassheads who want deep, powerful bass.
+Therefore, the sound profile isn’t for purists.
 (Check TH900 price)

-Oppo PM-3 – Closed-back planar magnetic headphones you can listen to for hours and never get tired of their performance.
+Oppo PM-3 – These closed-back audiophile headphones come with a planar magnetic driver type.
+You can listen to them for hours and never get tired of their performance.
 (Check PM-3 price)

-Audio-Technica ATH-M50x– Famous closed-back headphones popular among studio workers and audiophiles.
+Audio-Technica ATH-M50x – Famous closed-back headphones popular among studio workers and audiophiles.
+Audio-Technica ATH-M50x provide a fun sound experience for studio and home use.
 (Check ATH-M50x price)

 The Definition of an Audiophile